North Korean EMP attack could destroy U.S.A.

 The administration and the Congress owe the American people security from an EMP Apocalypse.
 Peter Vincent Pry is executive director of the Task Force on National and Homeland Security, and served on the Congressional EMP Commission, the House Armed Services Committee, and the CIA.

-Posted by World News Tommorrow on Jan 11 2013, With 0 Reads, Filed under Editor, WarZone.
+Posted by World News Tommorrow on January 11, 2013, With 6826 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.